-With over a decade in media and social impact work, Megan Donis is an accomplished producer and strategist working at the intersection of audio, video and social change, Her work is driven by the power of story, community and media to propel social movements and catalyze public policy change.
+With over a decade in media and social impact work, Megan Donis is an accomplished producer and strategist working at the intersection of audio, video and social change.

 I have a wide range of skills to offer for media outlets, non-profits and branded clients.
 Whether it's editorial oversight, developing a new show, teaching you to create your own podcasts, interviewing subjects, writing scripts and editing, I can do it all.
 I’m especially drawn to projects with a social justice and impact element and love a collaborative process.